Nuitka/Nuitka-website/site/posts/nuitka-release-0515.rst

  Tests
 *******

--  Made the construct based testing executable with Python3.
+-  Made the construct-based testing executable with Python3.

 -  Removed warnings using the new PyLint warnings plug-in for the reflected test.
 Nuitka now uses the PyLint annotations to not warn.